Festival City Vision To 2030

 There is no returning to the status quo: rather a transition to a new future is needed, with solidarity and sustainability as guiding values.
 Success means achieving a balance of cultural, social, economic and environmental sustainability.
 For a thriving future, the festivals want to be able to do even more to support people’s quality of life and social bonds.

-At the same time Edinburgh’s festivals have a vital role to play in helping to restore a healthy economy across the city and wider region, to offer rewarding work and share the opportunities and benefits widely.
+At the same time Edinburgh’s Festivals have a vital role to play in helping to restore a healthy economy across the city and wider region, to offer rewarding work and share the opportunities and benefits widely.
 Sustaining Edinburgh’s place as host to a reimagined world-class festivals cluster will also deliver nationwide benefits for wellbeing and creative work, and help to rebuild the global standing of our city and nation through a new internationalism.

 Thanks to world-leading collaboration across festivals and partners, we have a unique opportunity to address many complex challenges shared by cultural capitals worldwide.
 By nurturing distinctive, inclusive, sustainable and outward-looking festivals, we will bring people together to champion the human connections that can help people navigate the unknown in our disrupted and potentially destructive age.

-Key development pillars for 2030
+Key development principles for 2030

 - The City of Edinburgh’s 2050 City Vision principles of a Welcoming, Thriving, Fair and Pioneering City; its economic strategy of enabling good growth through inclusion and innovation and supporting Edinburgh’s transition to a low carbon economy; and the post-Covid Adaptation and Renewal Programme priorities of addressing sustainability, wellbeing and poverty in line with the findings of the Poverty Commission